rodeloescueta/attio-api/memory-bank/progress.md

 6. Implementing incremental synchronization to improve efficiency
 7. Starting work on the Braintree payment links integration
 8. Creating the subscription creation flow
+9. Planning the EJS frontend implementation
+10. Preparing for proposal and quote view templates

 ## Blockers

 - Need confirmation on the preferred frequency for Zoho-Attio synchronization
 - Awaiting Braintree sandbox account setup
 - Need to verify Braintree payment links functionality in our account
+- Need detailed requirements for the client-facing proposal and quote views

 This document will be updated as the project progresses to reflect the current state of development.